A Trajectory-Based Approach to Discrete-Time Flatness: Discrete-Time Flatness with Forward- and Backward-Shifts

-We conclude this section with the special cases of single-input systems and linear systems. \begin{thm} For single-input systems \eqref{eq:System_Eq} with $m=1$, the properties flatness, forward-flatness, and static feedback linearizability are equivalent. \end{thm}
+We conclude this section with the following result for the special case of single-input systems. \begin{thm} For single-input systems \eqref{eq:System_Eq} with $m=1$, the properties flatness, forward-flatness, and static feedback linearizability are equivalent. \end{thm}

 \begin{proof} The implication static feedback linearizability $\Rightarrow$ forward-flatness $\Rightarrow$ flatness follows directly from the corresponding definitions.
 For the other direction, consider a general flat output